Sensitive to noise Symptom - Causes, Diagnosis and Treatment

 • Painful hyperacusis

-Other types of noise sensitivity include recruitment, hypersensitive hearing to specific frequencies, and misophonia.
-Auditory recruitment is an unusually rapid increase in sound volume and reflects dysfunction of hair cells.
-Misophonia is described as severe sensitivity to specific soft sounds with an associated emotional response.
+Other noise sensitivities include recruitment, hypersensitive hearing to specific frequencies, and misophonia, which is the severe sensitivity to specific soft sounds and an associated emotional response.

 Causes